Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

 output_path = "/path/to/your/image/directory"
 ```
 The `number_of_images` tells the script how many images to search for per search term.
-If the script runs out of images before reach `number_of_images`, it will skip to the next term.
+If the script runs out of images before reaching `number_of_images`, it will skip to the next term.

-`GET_IMAGE_TIMEOUT` determines how long the script should wait for a response from the server hosting the image to respond before skipping it and trying the next.
+`GET_IMAGE_TIMEOUT` determines how long the script should wait for a response from the server hosting the image to respond before skipping to the next image URL.

-`SLEEP_BETWEEN_INTERACTIONS` determines how long the script should wait before checking getting the URL of the next image.
+`SLEEP_BETWEEN_INTERACTIONS` is how long the script should delay before checking the URL of the next image.
 In theory, this can be set low, as I don't think it makes any requests of Google.
-But I'm sure, so try at your own risk.
+But I'm unsure, adjust at your own risk.

 `SLEEP_BEFORE_MORE` is how long the script should wait before clicking on the "Show More Results" button.
-This should _absolutely_ not be set lower than you can physically search.
+This should **not** be set lower than you can physically search.
 Your IP will be banned.
 Mine was.

+## Code: Search Terms
-Here is where the magic happens (heh).
+Here is where the magic happens.
 The `search_terms` array should include any terms which you think will get the sorts of images you are targeting.
-Below is the exact set of terms I used to collect magic symbol images.
+Below is the exact set of terms I used to collect magic symbol images:
 ```python
 search_terms = [
     "black and white magic symbol icon",